efarraro/krumit/_items/WitchesBroom.md

 ---

 EN_name: "Witches' Broom"
-EN_description: "Shuffle two exact copies of target ability into the dungeon deck"
+EN_description: "Shuffle two exact copies of target ability into the deck"
 EN_flavor: "'I know it's clichéd, but I'd rather ride one of these than a horse, or a peasant.' – Swampalina"
 tile_id: WitchesBroom
 cost: 3